-This prestigious scholarship program, launched by the U.S. Congress and the late U.S. senator William J. Fulbright in 1946, allows outstanding students and professionals worldwide to study at U.S. universities to further their careers as well as promote international cultural understanding.
-Participation in the Fulbright Foreign Student program allows exceptional Iraqis to experience life in the United States first-hand.
-Fulbright students also have the opportunity to share Iraq's rich culture with Americans and to serve as "student ambassadors," both in the classroom and in everyday life.
+This prestigious scholarship program, launched by the U.S. Congress and the late U.S. Senator William J. Fulbright in 1946, allows outstanding students and professionals worldwide to study at U.S. universities to further their careers as well as promote international cultural understanding.
+Here in Iraq, participation in the Fulbright Foreign Student program allows exceptional Iraqis to experience life and education in the United States first-hand.
+Fulbright students also have the opportunity to share Iraq's rich culture with Americans they meet and to serve as "student ambassadors" both in the classroom and in everyday life.

 Who Can Apply

 - Be Iraqi citizens who are resident in Iraq and demonstrate a clear commitment to return to Iraq at the conclusion of their program.

 - Hold a B.A. or B.S. degree from an accredited institution of higher education at the time of application.

 - Have a minimum of two years of work experience.

 - Be proficient in English with the ability to score 80 or more on the internet-based TOEFL exam.

 - Write their research objective and personal statement themselves, without copying from the Internet or any other source.
 Such copying is considered plagiarism and will result in applicant’s immediate disqualification.

 To apply for the 2016-2018 program, please visit the following link to create a user account and to complete an application form https://apply.embark.com/student/fulbright/international/20/